 In 2012, Stacy was a Director for the Get Out the Vote Campaign for the Republican Party of Gregg County.
 She was honored to be nominated, by the Republican Women of Gregg County, for the Texas Federation of Republican Women Tribute to Women Award in 2014.
 She is a member of Republican Women of Gregg County, and an associate member of Republican Women of Northeast Texas and Upshur County Republican Women.
-She is a member of the Republican Party of Gregg County and associated with the Republican Party of Upshur County.
+She is a member of the Republican Party of Gregg County and attends Republican Party of Upshur County meetings.
 Stacy is also a member of the Texas Conservative Grassroots Coalition from 2015 to present.

 Stacy was honored to be selected as the Republican Party of Texas Senate District 1 Volunteer of the Year in 2017 and received the Texas Conservative Leadership Award - 2017, from her peers and Empower Texans.
 Stacy is also part of Lt.
-Governor Dan Patrick’s and Comptroller Glenn Hegar’s advisory teams.
+Governor Dan Patrick’s, Comptroller Glenn Hegar’s, and Republican Party Vice-Chair Alma Jackson's advisory teams.

 David Watts is a founding member of East Texans for Liberty and an Executive Board member.
 David is the Chairman of the Fundraising Committee for ET4L’s annual Stars of Texas Fall Celebration.

 A staunch conservative, David's passions include property tax reform and civil asset forfeiture reform.